-I have been a Parent Governor at Whitefriars for 5 years and I am currently serving as Chair of the Governing Body.
+I am an associate governor having previously served as Parent Governor and Chair of the Governing Body.
 I am also chair of the Quality and Standards Committee as well as forming part of the head teacher’s performance management committee.
 I have responsibilities for monitoring Pupil Premium and Maths as part of my role as a governor.
-I have a son in Year 6 at Whitefriars and my daughter, currently in Year 9, also attended Whitefriars.
+I have a son in Year 7 and daughter, in Year 10, who both attended Whitefriars.

 Outside of the governing body, I am a teacher at a local primary school, currently teaching in Year 6.
 I feel this knowledge and understanding of the education system gives me a professional insight whilst also drawing on my parent experience to give me a rounded view in which to be able to support and challenge.
 I enjoy reading and going to the theatre and live music events.

 I have been a school Governor (initially at the Junior School) since 2013, and serve on the Resources Committee and as the Safeguarding Governor.

 By day, I am a Government statistician working in London.
 I am also an active member of Whitefriars Church, where I help lead a countryside walks group, and am a trustee of East Northants Community Services, which oversees the Rushden Night Shelter, Recovery House and food bank.
 I also own a small woodland to the west of Kettering, which I am keen to be used by the local community for walking and camping.

 I have been a Governor at Whitefriars since autumn 2015 (initially at the juniors), having become vicar of Whitefriars Church (which meets in the school hall) in September 2015.
 My previous work experience was as a Business Bank Manager and I bring my financial experience to the Resources committee where I serve as chair.
 I am vice chair of the Full Governing body and chair the governors meetings.